goharbor/harbor/docs/user_guide.md

    - **Bearer**: Paste the contents of a bearer token in the **Token** text box.
    - **APIKey**: Paste the contents of an API key for the scanner in the **APIKey** text box.
 1. Optionally select **Skip certificate verification** if the scanner uses a self-signed or untrusted certificate.
-1. Optionally select **Use internal registry address** if the scanner should connect to Harbor using an internal network address rather its external URL.
+1. Optionally select **Use internal registry address** if the scanner should connect to Harbor using an internal network address rather than its external URL.

+   **NOTE**: To use this option, the scanner must be deployed in a network that allows the scanner to reach Harbor via Harbor's internal network.
 1. Click **Test Connection** to make sure that Harbor can connect successfully to the scanner.
    ![Test scanner connection](img/test-scanner-connection.png)
 1. Click **Add** to connect Harbor to the scanner.